opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-json.md

 **Description**

-`json_append(json_string, [path_key1, value1, path_key2, value2, ...])` appends values to end of an array at path_key within the json elements.
-Return the updated json object after appending.
+`json_append(json_string, array(key1, value1, key2, value2, ...))` appends values to end of an array at key within the json elements.
+Returns the updated json object after appending.

 **Argument type:**
 - \<json_string\> must be a JSON_STRING.